Getting an Offer Accepted without Negotiation

 There is an old lawyer’s axiom – Never ask a question you don’t already know the answer to.
 It’s an attempt to elicit certain answers, and ensure you’re getting what you need from the response.
 However, this saying applies to employers extending job offers to management level candidates.
-I’ve seen too many clients extend offers before they know if the candidate will accept, only to get a turn-down.
+Too many clients extend offers before they know if the candidate will accept, only to get a turn-down.

 Once the offer is extended, the power shifts to the candidate, and often, that is when negotiation begins.
 The negotiation should be done before the offer is extended.
 An employer should know whether the offer will be accepted, before they actually give the offer to the candidate.
 Here is what the employer should ask before extending the offer: